2018 program is fully staffed

 Ready for a memorable and personally satisfying experience in a beautiful part of the world?
-If so, think about undertaking a two to three week summer conversational English teaching opportunity in the scenic mountains of Poland’s Lower Silesia, with possible complementary assignment in the equally picturesque and historic Baltic seacoast region.
+If so, think about undertaking a two week summer conversational English teaching opportunity in the scenic mountains of Poland’s Lower Silesia.

-For a sixth consecutive year, WIESCO is teaming with the modern, fully-appointed Władysław Reymont School in the scenic village of Bożków to provide a quality program of conversational English language learning to approximately 125 Polish and Czech students, ages 10-18.
+For a seventh consecutive year, WIESCO is teaming with the modern, fully-appointed Władysław Reymont School in the scenic village of Bożków to provide a quality program of conversational English language learning to approximately 100+ Polish and Czech students, ages 10-18.

 Bożków (“BOZH koof”), Poland, a small rural hamlet in the Sudeten Mountains straddling southwest Poland and the Czech Republic, is hosting native English speakers eager to help local students extend and refine their conversational language skills.
 This respected and steadily growing program will help learners prepare to meet important life and career goals, including highly sought-after entry into institutes of higher technical training and academic learning in Poland and other European countries.